KNKalinin/hotel-cancellations-lstm/README.md

 Now, an LSTM is used to predict cancellations for both the validation and test sets, and ultimately gauge model performance in terms of mean directional accuracy and root mean square error (RMSE).

 Let’s begin the analysis for the H1 dataset.
-A dataset matrix is created and the data is scaled.
+The first 100 observations from the created time series is called.
+Then, a dataset matrix is created and the data is scaled.

 ```
+df = df[:100]

 # Form dataset matrix
 def create_dataset(df, previous=1):
     dataX, dataY = [], []